google/automotive-design-compose/docs/_docs/known-issues.md

 (auto-content) with more placeholder items in the design than the app provides at runtime.

-### Absolute positioned items within an Auto Layout container {#AbsolutePositionedItems}

-DesignCompose does not support absolute-positioned items within Auto Layout containers.
-For news on possible future support for this or other Figma features, ask your Google point of contact.

 ### Layout properties are not supported on Figma Group elements {#LayoutPropertiesNotSupported}

 Layout properties applied to Figma Group elements are not supported.
 A